Khang-NT/sdk-doc/docs/01_LoginKit/00_Getting_Started/Android.md

 #### Note:
 > This job won't run until you call `subscribe()`.

-If you want to run the request immediately and ignore the result, try it:
+If you want to run the request immediately and ignore the result, you can subscribe without specify any callback.
 ```java
 LoginKit.getInstance().resetPassword(email)
         .subscribeOn(Schedulers.io())